-At 31 December 2015 the Bank has individually impaired loans collateralised by equipment in the amount of RR 114 000 thousand and by real estate in the amount of RR 52 361 thousand (2014: individually impaired loans are collateralised by equipment in the amount of RR 97 384 thousand and by real estate in the amount of RR 48 257 thousand).
+At 31 December 2016 the Bank has individually impaired loans collateralised by equipment in the amount of RR 831 544 thousand (2015: individually impaired loans were collateralised by equipment in the amount of RR 114 000 thousand and by real estate in the amount of RR 52 361 thousand).

-The financial effect of collateral is presented by disclosing collateral values separately for (i) those assets where collateral and other credit enhancements are equal to or exceed carrying value of the asset ("over-collateralised assets") and (ii) those assets where collateral and other credit enhancements are less than the carrying value of the asset ("under-collateralised assets").
-The effect of collateral at 31 December 2015:
+The financial effect of collateral is presented by disclosing collateral values separately for (i) those assets where collateral and other credit enhancements are equal to or exceed the carrying value of the asset ("over-collateralised assets") and (ii) those assets where collateral and other credit enhancements are less than the carrying value of the asset ("under-collateralised assets").
+The effect of collateral at 31 December 2016: